-we'd have a massive inducement to try to find it.
-The same is true if, for example, the first proof of P = NP only gave an $n^{1000}$ algorithm, but we suspected that an $n^2$ algorithm existed.
+Response: A nonconstructive proof that an algorithm exists is indeed a theoretical possibility, though one that's reared its head only a few times in the history of computer science.3 Even then, however, once we knew that an algorithm existed, we'd have a massive inducement to try to find it.
+The same is true if, for example, the first proof of P = NP only gave an n^{1000} algorithm, but we suspected that an n^2 algorithm existed.4

-In those cases, typically a fast algorithm $A_k$ can be abstractly shown to exist for every value of k.
-The central problem is that each $A_k$ requires hard-coded data-in the above example, a finite list of obstructions to the desired embedding-that no one knows how to find given k, and whose size might also grow astronomically as a function of k.
-On the other hand, once the finite obstruction set for a given k was known, one could then use it to solve the problem for any graph G in time $O(|G|^3)$ , where the constant hidden by the big-O depended on k.
+3The most celebrated examples of nonconstructive proofs that algorithms exist all come from the Robertson-Seymour graph minors theory, one of the great achievements of 20th-century combinatorics (for an accessible introduction, see for example Fellows [87]).
+The Robertson-Seymour theory typically deals with parameterized problems: for example, "given a graph G, decide whether G can be embedded on a sphere with k handles."
+In those cases, typically a fast algorithm A_k can be abstractly shown to exist for every value of k.
+The central problem is that each A_k requires hard-coded data-in the above example, a finite list of obstructions to the desired embedding-that no one knows how to find given k, and whose size might also grow astronomically as a function of k.
+On the other hand, once the finite obstruction set for a given k was known, one could then use it to solve the problem for any graph G in time $O(|G|^3)$, where the constant hidden by the big-O depended on k.

-Robertson-Seymour theory also provides a few examples of non-parameterized problems that are abstractly proved to be in P but with no bound on the exponent, or abstractly proved to be $O\left(n^3\right)$ or $O\left(n^2\right)$ but with no bound on the constant.
-Thus, one can't rule out the possibility that the same would happen with an NP-complete problem, and Donald Knuth [156] has explicitly speculated that P = NP will be proven in that way.
+Robertson-Seymour theory also provides a few examples of non-parameterized problems that are abstractly proved to be in P but with no bound on the exponent, or abstractly proved to be $O(n^3)$ or $O(n^2)$ but with no bound on the constant.
+Thus, one can't rule out the possibility that the same would happen with an NP-complete problem, and Donald Knuth [155] has explicitly speculated that P = NP will be proven in that way.
 To me, however, it's unclear whether he speculates this because there's a positive reason for thinking it true, or just because it would be cool and interesting if it were true.